Date of birth: 17 January 1997, Bolton

 Hameed was the first new face to arrive at Trent Bridge in the winter of 2019, with his talent and temperament catching the eye of Head Coach Peter Moores.

-The 22-year-old enjoyed a remarkable first full season in First-Class cricket in 2016, scoring over 1,000 County Championship runs for Lancashire – the fifth-youngest player to reach the landmark in a season.
+Prior to his arrival at Trent Bridge, Hameed enjoyed a remarkable first full season in First-Class cricket in 2016, scoring over 1,000 County Championship runs for Lancashire – the fifth-youngest player to reach the landmark in a season.

 This tally included a redoubtable 122 at Trent Bridge against an attack which included Stuart Broad and Imran Tahir, helping the then-teenager to earn his elevation into the England setup.